Escape the summer heat and head to the beach! Below is a list of some of the most popular Southern California campgrounds we have on the site.

 Silver Strand State Beach is a 7-mile isthmus that connects the city of Coronado and Imperial Beach and sits between the Pacific Ocean and San Diego Bay.
 The spot is named for the silvery oyster shells that cover the beach and dunes here and you can also find clams buried in the sand by the water.

 Located in Northern San Diego County, San Elijo State Beach (campground) is a great location along the Southern California coast where swimming, surfing, camping and picnicking are just a few of the activities you can enjoy.
+It’s also close enough to San Diego attractions for kids and your whole family can enjoy their time here all day long.

 South Carlsbad State Beach in San Diego County features fantastic beaches with swimming, surfing, fishing and the famous evening jogs or strolls.
 The large bluff-top campground is very popular, and is often sold out during summer months.
 It is also one of the great, warm beach locations enjoyed by tourists who come to feel the sun.